Sun Protection For Your Baby

 What SPF is needed?
 What is broad-spectrum protection?
 Are these scientific-sounding ingredients safe?
 These are the questions that race through your mind as you try to figure out which sunscreen is best for your family, especially for your baby.

-The FDA is putting new sunscreen guidelines into place this summer and they’ll help address some of the confusion by adding a star-based rating system to help you choose the sunscreens with the most protection.
+The FDA has put new sunscreen guidelines into place and they’ll help address some of the confusion by adding a star-based rating system to help you choose the sunscreens with the most sun protection for your baby.